-Art Nouveau Glass was part of a movement that spread across Europe between 1890 and 1910 and still echos through to today’s artwork.
+Art Nouveau Glass was part of a movement that spread across Europe between 1890 and 1905 and still echos through some of today’s artwork.

 The movement took its name from a Paris shop; La Maison de l’Art Nouveau ; a keen proponent of rising art styles.